 While the largest category of sticking plasters/adhesive bandages offers basic features from many players, new product development has emerged over the review period to offer consumers more advanced products in terms of healing features.
-Premium brand Sorbact by Verman Oy Ab is a sticking plaster with an active healing feature; Sorbact offers a range of various plasters and dressings such as Sorbact Secure, Sorbact Absorption and Sorbact Fungi, which treat wounds through a natural process of binding bacteria to the plaster without allowing chemically active substances to enter the wound.
+Premium brand Sorbact by Verman Oy Ab is a sticking plaster with an active healing feature; Sorbact offers various plasters and dressings such as Sorbact Secure, Sorbact Absorption and Sorbact Fungi, which treat wounds through a natural process of binding bacteria to the plaster without allowing chemically active substances to enter the wound.

-Find hidden opportunities in the most current research data available, understand competitive threats with our detailed market analysis, and plan your corporate strategy with our expert qualitative analysis and growth projections.
+Key trends are clearly and succinctly summarised alongside the most current research data available.
+Understand and assess competitive threats and plan corporate strategy with our qualitative analysis, insight and confident growth projections.